SpectraLogic/ds3_java_sdk/README.md

 Join us at our [Google Groups](https://groups.google.com/d/forum/spectralogicds3-sdks) forum to ask questions, or see frequently asked questions.

 ## Setup

 See our [Setup Guide](./SETUP.md) which explains how to setup Eclipse with all the dependencies that you will need to build the sdk from source.

+If using Intellij, simply import the project as a Gradle project.

 ## Install